Bilateral Vocal Cord Paralysis (or Fixation)

 BUT, if tracheostomy is out-of-the-question.. than a patient with bilateral vocal cord paralysis is stuck with a compromise between the voice and breathing.

-And that's a surgical procedure that essentially cuts the vocal cords to allow more space for breathing, but not so much as to cause complete voice loss.There are in essence two surgical approaches: cordotomy and medial arytenoidectomy.
+In order to achieve such a 50:50 compromise of breathing and voice, a surgical procedure can be pursued that essentially cuts the vocal cords to allow more space for breathing, but not so much as to cause complete voice loss.There are in essence two surgical approaches: cordotomy and medial arytenoidectomy.

 An important factor to consider is that as long as the nerve is intact, the vocal cord paralysis may resolve on its own spontaneously up to one year after the paralysis occurs!!!
 As such, temporary measures (voice therapy) is usually recommended until after 1 year has passed after which more permanent procedures are recommended if symptoms are still present.